worepix/doc-chester/source/firmware/basic_overview.rst

 Toolchain comes with many useful tools, please see the **Tools** section in the menu where tools like :doc:`bcf <../tools/firmware_flashing_tool>` are explained.

-Every HARDWARIO IoT Kit Module has its own library in the `HARDWARIO SDK <https://sdk.hardwario.com>`_.
+Every HARDWARIO TOWER - Industrial IoT Kit Module has its own library in the `HARDWARIO SDK <https://sdk.hardwario.com>`_.
 So you just call **init** function and set the **callback** function.

 In this section you will find code examples for **Core Module** and all the other HARDWARIO Modules.